 Inside Your Defensible Space

-Keep large, leafy, hardwood trees in your yard, particularly on the east and west sides of your house.
-Their shade is important to cool your house, and the flat leaves trap moisture on the ground.
+- Keep large, leafy, hardwood trees in your yard, particularly on your house's east and west sides.
+Their shade is essential for cooling your home, and the flat leaves trap moisture on the ground.
 Large pine trees also provide good shade.
 Trim lower branches and rake up pine needles.

-Remove flammable plants like saw palmetto, wax myrtle, yaupon holly, red cedar, and gallberry within 30 feet of your home.
+- Remove flammable plants like saw palmetto, wax myrtle, yaupon holly, red cedar, and gallberry within 30 or more feet of your home.
 These shrubs are appropriate farther from your home and in natural areas managed with prescribed fire.
 They contain resins, oils, and waxes that burn readily.
-Many other plants are not as flammable, such as dogwood, vibrurnum, redbud, sycamore, magnolia, beautyberry, oaks, red maple, wild azalea, sweetgum, coontie, winged elm, black cherry, persimmon, wild plum, sugarberry, Florida soapberry, fringetree, ferns, wild olive, blue beech, hophornbeam, and sparkleberry.
+Many other plants are not as flammable, such as dogwood, viburnum, redbud, sycamore, magnolia, beautyberry, oaks, red maple, wild azalea, sweetgum, cycad, winged elm, black cherry, persimmon, wild plum, sugarberry, Florida soapberry, fringetree, ferns, wild olive, blue beech, hophornbeam, and sparkleberry.
 For a more extensive list, visit https://www.resistwildfirenc.org/pdf/firewise_landscaping.pdf.
 See also the guide to determining the flammability of plants at: https://edis.ifas.ufl.edu/publication/FR151.

 Beyond Your Defensible Space